 C) Fifty thousand (50,000) euros, if the application concerns the redefinition of the Quantity of LNG Cargo which is to be injected into the LNG Facility and submitted from the fifth (5th) Day before the Day of Unloading until the Day of Unloading.

+Revenues from the Application Fee for the Modification of the Final Monthly LNG Program shall be treated as Main LNG Activities revenues and credited to the corresponding account held by the Operator.

+It is not permitted to submit an Application for the Modification of the Final Monthly LNG Program which relates to re-determination of the Unloading Day or Unloading Time for the Unloading Day and Time which already has a scheduled Unloading in accordance with the Final Monthly LNG Program.

 In the event that a LNG vessel carries LNG cargos of two or more LNG Users, in order to redefine the unloading Day or unloading Time, the application shall be submitted by the authorized representative of each LNG User, in accordance with paragraph [9] of Article [66].
 The Fee for Modification of the Final Monthly LNG Program for the case of the redefinition of the unloading Day is divided proportionally of the Nominated Quantity of LNG User to the Nominated Quantity of LNG.

 The Fee for the Modification of the Final Monthly LNG Program is determined by a decision of the Operator after the approval of RAE, in accordance with the provision of paragraph [5] of article [69] of the Law.
 The decision of the Operator to determine the Fee for Modification of the Final Monthly LNG Program for a specific Year, is submitted to RAE at least thirty (30) days before the start of the Annual LNG Planning process for this Year.
 In case of non-expiration of the above deadline, the Application Fee for the Modification of the Final Monthly LNG Program for the said Year is equal to that of the immediately preceding Year.
 The revenues from the Application Fee for modification of the Final Monthly LNG Program are considered revenues of the Basic LNG Activity and are credited to the respective account kept by the Operator.